mattrglobal/oidc-client-bound-assertions-spec/spec.md

 A credential request is an OpenID Connect authentication request that requests that the End-User be authenticated by the Authorization Server and a credential containing the requested claims about the End-User be issued to the Client.

-The following section outlines how an [OpenID Connect Authentication Request](https://openid.net/specs/openid-connect-core-1_0.html#AuthRequest) must be extended in order for it to be considered a credential request.
+The following section outlines how an [OpenID Connect Authentication Request](https://openid.net/specs/openid-connect-core-1_0.html#AuthRequest) must be extended in order for it to be a credential request.

 ## Example

-The credential request follows OpenID Connect 1.0 [OpenID Connect Core 1.0](https://openid.net/specs/openid-connect-core-1_0.html) including the required usage of the `request` parameter.
+The credential request follows [OpenID Connect Core 1.0](https://openid.net/specs/openid-connect-core-1_0.html) including the required, but modified usage of the `request` parameter.

 A non-normative example of the Authorization request.

 ```
 https://issuer.example.com/authorize
-?scope=openid%20openid:credential
+?scope=openid%20openid_credential
 &request=<signed-jwt-request-obj>
 ```